OctopusDeploy/docs/docs/getting-started/index.md

 #### Naming a Package

-The package will need to be named correctly with a packageID, version number and format, for Octopus to recognise it.
+The package will need to be named correctly with a packageID, version number and format, for Octopus to recognize it.
 For example MyPackage.1.0.1.zip

 #### Creating a Package